-In connection with the closing of the Oxford Agreement in August 2014, we also entered into a Success Fee Agreement, which requires us to pay up to \$2.5 million (the Success Fee) in the event of a sale or other disposition by us of all or substantially all of our assets, a merger or consolidation or an initial public offering (a Liquidity Event), in each case before August 28, 2021.
-This agreement has been identified as a freestanding derivative under Financial Accounting Standards Board (FASB) Accounting Standards Codification Topic 815 (ASC 815), and is remeasured to its fair value at the end of each reporting period and any change in fair value is recognized as change in fair value of derivative liability in the statements of operations and comprehensive loss.
-We borrowed a total of \$15.0 million principal amount of term loans under the Oxford Agreement, which based on the formula in the Success Fee Agreement, will obligate us to pay a Success Fee of \$1.9 million on the closing of this offering.
+In connection with the original Oxford Agreement in August 2014, we also entered into the Success Fee Agreement.
+In the event of a sale or other disposition by us of all or substantially all of our assets, a merger or consolidation or an initial public offering (a Liquidity Event), before the termination of the agreement on August 28, 2021, we are required to pay up to \$2.5 million (Success Fee) to Oxford.
+The Success Fee is equal to \$1.25 million multiplied by the ratio of the principal amount of term loans outstanding to \$20.0 million (Ratio) if the Liquidity Event occurs within 18 months of August 28, 2014, \$1.75 million multiplied by the Ratio if the Liquidity Event occurs after 18 months and within three years of August 28, 2014, and \$2.5 million multiplied by the Ratio if the Liquidity Event occurs after the third anniversary of August 28, 2014.
+This agreement has been identified as a freestanding derivative under Financial Accounting Standards Board Accounting Standards Codification Topic 815 (ASC 815), and is remeasured to its fair value at the end of each reporting period and any change in fair value is recognized as change in fair value of derivative liability in the statement of operations and comprehensive loss.
+As of December 31, 2018, \$15.0 million principal amount of term loans was outstanding under the Oxford Agreement, such that the maximum amount of Success Fee subject to a potential payout was \$1.9 million.
+Based on the amount drawn under the Oxford Agreement as of the date hereof, we will be obligated to pay the success fee of \$1.9 million on the completion of this offering.